OutSystems/OutSystems.SetupTools/docs/Get-OSServiceStudioInfo.md

 schema: 2.0.0
 ---

-# Get-OSServiceStudioInstallDir
+# Get-OSServiceStudioInfo

 ## SYNOPSIS
-DEPRECATED - Use Get-OSServiceStudioInfo
-Returns where the OutSystems development environment (Service Studio) is installed.
+Returns where the OutSystems Service Studio install location and version.

 ## SYNTAX

 ```
-Get-OSServiceStudioInstallDir [-MajorVersion] <String> [<CommonParameters>]
+Get-OSServiceStudioInfo [-MajorVersion] <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
-This will returns where the OutSystems development environment is installed.
+This will returns where the OutSystems Service Studio install location and version.
 Since we can have multiple development environments installed, you need to specify the major version to get.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-OSServiceStudioInstallDir -MajorVersion "10.0"
+Get-OSServiceStudioInfo -MajorVersion "10.0"
 ```

 ## PARAMETERS